sunshine76/proof-of-concepts/README.md

 ### Solution:
 Create maven profiles and define the values for keys for each environment. ( See pom.xml for more details)

+### Running the project
+1. Select the maven profile as test
+2. Run the test case PropertyFileTestCase.java

 ##Reference Application
 Build a reference application to experiment various concepts.